Shadow Work (Trapt album)

 Shadow Work is the seventh studio album by American rock band Trapt, released on July 3, 2020 through The Label Group, as well as the band's own label, Crash Collide.
-It is the only Trapt album to feature Brendan Hengle on guitar and Mike Smith on drums.
-The album was a critical and commercial failure at release.
+It is the only Trapt album to feature Brendan Hengle on guitar (Note: Hengle contributed to three tracks on 2024's The Fall before his departure in 2021, but was uncredited) and Adam Prentice on drums.
+(Note: Drummer Mike Smith was instead credited, although he didn't perform on the album) The album was a critical and commercial failure at release.